 In Wisconsin state law requires that all immunizations be up-to-date within 30 days of entering the school system.
 You will be asked to complete the immunization card at registration and requested to notify the school nurse when you receive additional immunizations.

 Please note that waivers for personal, religious, or health reasons remain an option for parents.
-The Wisconsin Department of Health & Family Services offers more information about immunization and immunization requirements.
+The Wisconsin Department of Health & Family Services offers more information about immunizations.

 Please complete the health history form each year.
 If your student has a significant health history, please contact the school nurse personally.
 To enhance your students educational experience, special needs, or concerns will be shared with appropriate personnel.